 Why it’s Great: For a film that features so many characters with super powers, this final battle is an internal one.
 Charles is determined to use words and not his abilities to stop Raven.
 He realizes that forcing her to make a choice against her will will never permanently solve the problem, and his inability to allow her to make her own choices have led her down this path.
 The muscle, like Wolverine and Beast, are incapacitated, and Charles is pinned to the ground by fallen debris, forcing him to confront her with a projection of himself blocking Trask until he clears a path to her decision.
-The best in both characters come out in this scene, and the story wraps up in an unexpectedly perfect conclusion as a result of doing the right thing.
+The best in both characters comes out in this scene, and the story wraps up in an unexpectedly perfect conclusion as a result of doing the right thing.

 Spider-Man 2 (2004) – Spider-Man Stops the Train

-Synopsis: Unmasked, Peter Parker must use every ounce of his strength to stop a train full of passengers that Doc Ock has sabotaged and disabled the brakes in order to make his getaway during a fight with Spider-man.
+Synopsis: Unmasked, Peter Parker must use every ounce of his strength to stop a runaway train full of passengers that Doc Ock has disabled in order to make his getaway during a fight with Spider-man.
 Spidey is successful, though it takes a lot out of him, and he collapses forward after stopping the train.
 The grateful train passengers then catch him and lift him over their heads to safety.

 X-Men: The Last Stand (2006): Wolverine Kills Jean Grey

-Synopsis: In the film’s finale, an angered Jean Grey unleashes her powers on Alcatraz island, destroying everything in her sight.
+Synopsis: In the film’s finale, an enraged Phoenix unleashes her powers on Alcatraz island, destroying everything in her sight.
 Everyone else runs for their lives, but Logan stays behind to stop her.
 Jean relentlessly rips him apart until he stalls her long enough to bring out the old Jean Grey who begs him to kill her.
-He does just that with a stab to her abdomen using his razor-sharp claws.
+He does just that with a fatal stab to her abdomen using his razor-sharp claws.